dariusdauskurdis/JSONReader/README.md

 Notice that childs are maps, and maps have auto sorting by key, but if need to loop by inserted order need to use class member "childs_order"

-The idea of this library was to create something very simple on c++, to use for parsing JSON file or string.
+The idea of this library was to create something very simple on c++, only few functions, to use for parsing JSON file or string.

 **Works only with valid JSON format**